Finding the best essential oils for rheumatoid arthritis can help you relieve arthritis pain naturally!

 Blending oils together increases their effectiveness so you get better results.

 Blending is easy but you do want to choose oils that work well together.
 For example, when blending oils to treat arthritis, you would want one that contains anti-inflammatory properties and one that has a pain killer.

-Here is an essential oil recipe for arthritis you can use to make your own blend:
+Use the essential oil recipe for arthritis as a reference to make your own blend.

 Blend the essential oils listed above and add to bottle using the following recommendations:

 1) For a 2% dilution – use 3 – 4 drops of the blend